-Meet your trip leader at the hotel and head out to see Fort Kochi on foot.
+Meet your trip leader at the hotel around 13:00hrs and head out to see Fort Kochi by bike.

 One of the foremost trading hubs on the western coast of India, Fort Kochi drew colonial interest with its aromatic spices.
-Along with traders from China, Portugal, Arab and Holland, came a cocktail of religions, cultural practices, and diverse food.
+Along with traders from China, Portugal, Arabs, and Holland came a cocktail of religions, cultural practices, and diverse food.
 Kerala owes its cosmopolitan vibe to the traders who braved the seas to come to this land.